Work in progress

 The optimal transition to a low-carbon economy must account for adjustment costs in switching from dirty to clean capital, technological progress, and economic and climatic shocks.
 We study the low-carbon transition using a dynamic stochastic general equilibrium model with emissions abatement costs calibrated on a large energy modelling database, solved with recursive methods.
 We show how capital inertia puts upward pressure on emissions and temperatures in the short run, but that nonetheless it is optimal to actively disinvest from -- to `strand' -- a significant share of the dirty capital stock.
 Conversely, clean technological progress, as well as uncertainty about climatic and economic factors, lead to lower emissions and temperatures in the long run.
 Putting these factors together, we estimate a net premium of 33% on the optimal carbon price today relative to a `straw man' model with perfect capital mobility, fixed abatement costs and no uncertainty.

 Although the case for a swift climate transition is clear, its macro-financial viability remains uncertain.
-To shed light on the macroeconomic and financial response to deep mitigation trajectories controlled by carbon pricing, we integrate a process-based integrated assessment model into a macroeconomic agent-based model.
-The hybrid framework allows translating energy systems transformations into macro-financial outcomes at business cycle frequency and volatility.
+To shed light on the macroeconomic and financial response to deep mitigation trajectories controlled by carbon pricing, we soft-link a process-based integrated assessment model (the World Induced Technical Change Hybrid, WITCH) to a macro-financial agent-based model (the Dystopian Schumpeter Meeting Keynes, DSK).
+The hybrid framework allows us to translate energy systems transformations into macro-financial outcomes at business cycle frequency.
 The results reveal that rapid transitions induced by fast-growing carbon prices significantly impact unemployment, inflation, and income distribution.
-Stabilization policies reduce these economic fluctuations, though not completely so in 1.5°C compatible scenarios.
-Our paper emphasizes the need for coordinating climate and macroeconomic policy during decarbonization.
+Stabilization policies reduce these economic fluctuations, though not completely so in 1.5°C-compatible scenarios.
+Our paper emphasizes the need for coordinated climate and macroeconomic policy during decarbonization.
 Additionally, it showcases how model integration can lead to a better understanding of the economic implications of low-carbon futures.

 'The network effects of carbon pricing' (with H. Massoni and S. Trsek)